bonjorno7/bedset/README.md

 #### Object

-* Auto Smooth: smooth the object and enable auto smooth with the specified angle
+* Auto Smooth: smooth the selected objects and enable auto smooth with the specified angle
 * Export OBJs: export each selected object to a .obj (you have to save the project first)
-* Move Origin: move the origins of selected object to the 3D cursor
+* Set Origin
+* Apply Transforms

 #### Baking